bolawell/renovate-bot/README.md

 [renovate-bot]: https://app.circleci.com/settings/organization/github/bolawell/contexts/324bdfb6-36a8-436e-8e11-6e99edc6c08a
 [scheduled pipelines]: https://discuss.circleci.com/t/scheduled-pipelines-are-here/41684

+### Automerge

+Automerging is a Renovate feature that you can use to automate upgrading dependencies.
+When enabled, Renovate tries to merge the proposed update once the tests pass.
+Renovate tries platform-native automerge only when it initially creates the PR.
+Any PR that is being updated will be automerged with the Renovate-based automerge.

+### Reviewers

+When `automerge` is enabled on a PR, Renovate will _not_ add assignees or reviewers at PR creation time, in order to decrease notifications noise a little.
+If tests subsequently _fail_, making `automerge` not possible, then Renovate will add the configured assignees and/or reviewers.

+Note: Renovate won't add assignees and reviewers to a PR with failing checks if the PR already has assignees or reviewers present.

 ### Scheduled triggers

 The pipeline can be scheduled by using `scheduled triggers`.
 At the moment of writing this document there are two ways to create the triggers.

 - the scheduled triggers can now also be managed [via the UI, in the project settings under the "Triggers" section]
 - using the [CircleCI API]

 To create a new scheduled trigger using the API a [API token] is required.